ashwinirpgit/incubyte-gmail-testcases/README.md

 ## Submission

-This repository contains the test cases created for the Incubyte QA Assessment.
+This repository was created as part of the Incubyte QA Assessment.